Nautilus produces new operas and music-theater works that are emotionally expansive, dramatically engaging, and spiritually stimulating.

 • ROUGH CUTS is a series of informal monthly readings of works-in-progress, dialogues between artists and audiences, and explorations of the creative process.
 ROUGH CUTS presentations feature uncompromising vocal and theatrical talent in an intimate and informal setting.
 The program provides an unusual opportunity to sample professional quality music-theater for only $5 -- plus, we serve free cookies and milk!

 • We present fully-staged PRODUCTIONS of full-length music-theater works, including premieres of new work we have developed and supported, or innovative productions of existing operas and musicals.
-Recent presentations have included critically-acclaimed productions of ANSWERED PRAYERS, THE VIEW FROM HERE, JOAN OF ARC, TWISTED APPLES, UNTOLD LIES, SISTER STORIES, ALICE UNWRAPPED, ORPHEUS AND EURIDICE, A WATER BIRD TALK, CAROUSEL, I AM ANNE FRANK, MAN OF LA MANCHA, and many others.
+Recent presentations have included critically-acclaimed productions of ORDINARY DAYS, ANSWERED PRAYERS, THE VIEW FROM HERE, JOAN OF ARC, TWISTED APPLES, UNTOLD LIES, SISTER STORIES, ALICE UNWRAPPED, ORPHEUS AND EURIDICE, A WATER BIRD TALK, CAROUSEL, I AM ANNE FRANK, MAN OF LA MANCHA, and many others.

 • COMMUNITY COMMISSIONS are projects initiated by or commissioned for specific communities, such as other arts organizations, academic institutions, or human service organizations.
 Recent projects have included collaborations with the West Side Theater Project, Zeitgeist, Springboard for the Arts, Lawrence University, McNally Smith College of Music, and many others.